slopp/freshness_guide/readme.md

     ]

 ```

+These assets would be managed by the reconciliation scheduler and be considered fresh when all three have been materialized:

 ![](freshness_5a.png)

-If we make a substantial change to our code, we can add or increment the `op_version`:
+If we make a substantial change to our code, we can increment the `op_version`:

 ```python
 from dagster import asset, repository, define_asset_job, AssetSelection, ScheduleDefinition, build_asset_reconciliation_sensor, FreshnessPolicy